-11 Ways To Know You've Pushed Yourself Too Far & Need To Take A Break
+11 Signs You Need To Take A Break ASAP

 Without a doubt, life can be stressful, and sometimes we just need a break.
 Between work and social obligations, personal pressures, and lack of adequate sleep, our minds and bodies can definitely slow down.
 By looking out for the warning signs that we've met our limits and are in need of some serious leisure time and self-love, we can protect our bodies from breaking down and keep our wellbeing in tact.